WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/SiteSpecificAmounts/ReadME.md

 - podsitetopousiterelationships.csv

 #### Operation and Steps:
-- Read the sites.csv & waterallocations.csv input files.
+- Read the sites.csv & sitespecificamounts.csv input files.
 - Create three temporary dataframes: one for sitespecificamounts, & two for site info that will store POD and POU data separately.
 - For the temporary POD dataframe...
     - Read in site.csv data from sites.csv with a *PODSiteUUID* field = POD only.